LinkedIn Profile and Job Scraper

 CLI Options:

-• --transport {stdio,streamable-http} - Optional: force transport mode (default: stdio)
+• --transport {stdio,streamable-http} - Force the transport mode (default: stdio)

-• --logout - Clear all stored LinkedIn auth state, including source and derived runtime profiles
+• --logout - Clear the stored session and every profile derived from it

-• --chrome-path PATH - Path to Chrome/Chromium executable (rarely needed in Docker)
+• --chrome-path PATH - Path to a Chrome/Chromium executable (rarely needed in Docker)

 HTTP Mode Example (for web-based MCP clients):